 Assemble the Tablescape

 You now have all the elements for an eerie Halloween tablescape.
 First, place the canvas with the black felt on top of a table or wherever you have chosen for your display.
 Then slip the folded edges of the house, trees, and fence under one long edge of the canvas.
 Next, place the green “grass” on top of the felt.
-Place the cat and pumpkins on the grass.
 Finish off the scene by hanging the moon and ghost at varying heights above the canvas.